Debdutta-Panda/J3/README.md

 The problem was to navigate by viewModel.
 It is really hard to get access of navigation things in viewModel.

-J3's first benefit is to get navigation controll in viewModel without having any extra/complex
+J3's first benefit is to get navigation controll in viewModel without having any extra/complex/bad things.

+Navigation in viewModel is just free in J3.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI3MTQ3NDI0OCwtMTg3MzA2MDYyNywtMz
-k1NjUwNDA2LC0xOTM2OTU1MzUxLC0yMDg0OTY3NTU1LC03OTMw
-OTY3M119
+eyJoaXN0b3J5IjpbNzIyOTE4NDc0LC0xODczMDYwNjI3LC0zOT
+U2NTA0MDYsLTE5MzY5NTUzNTEsLTIwODQ5Njc1NTUsLTc5MzA5
+NjczXX0=
 -->